Qucs/qucs-s/README.md

 == requirements

-This will only work with modular Qucs (currently refactor+qt5-22, but watch out for a development snapshot).
+This will only work with modular Qucs (modular branch, watch out for a development snapshot).
 The instruction below require it to be installed (as in "make install").

 == build